Sparse Covariance Neural Networks: Generic True Covariance

-These preliminaries allow us to analyze the stability of VNNs to stochastic covariance sparsification. \begin{theorem} Consider a randomly sparsified covariance filter $\mtH(\mttC)$ [cf. Def.~\ref{def:cov_filter_random_cov}] that is generalized integral Lipschitz with constant P [cf. Def.~\ref{def:filter_lipschitz}].
-Let also $\mtH(\mtC)$ denote the same filter (fixed parameters) operating on the true covariance matrix.
-Then, for a generic signal $\|\vcx\|\leq 1$, the expected squared difference between the two filters can be upper-bounded as
+These preliminaries allow us to analyze the stability of S-VNNs with stochastic covariance sparsification. \begin{theorem} Consider a sparse covariance filter with stochastic sparsification $\mtH(\mttC)$ [cf. Def.~\ref{def:cov_filter_random_cov}] that is generalized integral Lipschitz with constant $P_{gi}$ [cf. Def.~\ref{def:filter_lipschitz}].
+Let also $\mtH(\mtC)$ be the same filter operating on the true covariance matrix.
+Then, for a generic signal $\|\vcx\|\leq 1$, the expected squared difference between the two filters can be upper-bounded with probability at least $1-t^{-2\epsilon}- 2\kappa N/t$ for any $\epsilon \in (0, 1/2]$ as